havarddj/typst-preview.el/README.md

 # Todos:
-If you want to get involved, feel free to fork this repository and look into one of the following:
+If you want to get involved, here are some suggestions for potential improvements:

+-   [ ] Create an option to let the tinymist language server handle previews
 -   [ ] Implement better error message handling
 -   [ ] Implement better error handling in general
 -   [ ] Add outline functionality (NB: this might come for free from tinymist?)
 -   [ ] Ensure that slides work properly
--   [ ] Fix \"revert buffer makes typst restart\" - should be enough look for existing instance.
-Does reverting reset buffer-local variables?
 -   [ ] Sync memory files on save
 -   [ ] Solve some out of bounds problem? (jump to source on certain symbols)
 -   [ ] Refresh local variables of connected files when running clear-active-files